travigd/documentation/dotnet-api/competing-consumers.md

 The first step of dealing with a subscription group is to create one.
 You will receive an error if you attempt to create a subscription group multiple times.
 You must have admin permissions to create a persistent subscription group.

+> [!NOTE]
-<span class="note">Normally you wouldn't create the subscription group in your general executable code.
+> Normally you wouldn't create the subscription group in your general executable code.
 Instead you normally create it as a step during an install or as an admin task when setting up.
-You should assume the subscription exists in your code.</span>
+You should assume the subscription exists in your code.

 ```csharp
 PersistentSubscriptionSettings settings = PersistentSubscriptionSettings.Create()